Stack traces provide information on the threads at a specific point in time. The top of each thread shows the header.

-- Clicking on the blue class name will open up the decompiled code for the specific class.
-See On the fly Decompile for more.
+Clicking on the blue class name opens up the decompile code for the specific class.

-- Clicking on the red method name will open up the decompiled code for the method, or methods if there are more than one method with the same name, of the specific class.
+Clicking on the red method name opens up the decompile code for the method, or methods if there are more than one method with the same name, of the specific class.

-- Clicking on the green file name or line number will open up the New Breakpoint dialog with the information from the stack trace location prefilled.
-See the next section for more.
+Clicking on the green file name or line number opens up the New Breakpoint dialog with the information from the stack trace location prefilled.

 With FusionReactor it is possible to decompile both Java and CFML (cfc and cfm files).
 If FusionReactor has access to the CFML code we will display the cfm or cfc file as it is stored on disk, however if FusionReactor has no access to the code decompiled Java code for your CFML will be displayed.
 Allowing FusionReactor access to the application code can be configured in Debug Sources